boazbk/crypto/lec_03_pseudorandom-generators.md

 linear congruential generators described above, and use for the output a "chopped" version of the linear function and drop some of the least significant bits.
 The operation of dropping these bits is non-linear and hence the attack above does not immediately apply.
 Nevertheless, it turns out this attack can be generalized to handle this case, and hence even with dropped bits Linear Congruential Generators are completely insecure and should be used (if at all) only in applications such as simulations where there is no adversary.
-Section 3.7.1 in the Boneh-Shoup book describes one attack against such generators that uses the notion of
-_lattice algorithms_ that we will encounter later in this course in very different contexts.
+Section 3.7.1 in the Boneh-Shoup book describes one attack against such generators that uses the notion of _lattice algorithms_ that we will encounter later in this course in very different contexts.

 ##  Successful examples

-Let's now describe some _successful_ pseudorandom generators:
+Let's now describe some _successful_ (at least per current knowledge) pseudorandom generators:

 ### Case Study 1: Subset Sum Generator

 Here is an extremely simple generator that is yet still secure[^ss_sec] as far as we know.

-[^ss_sec]: Actually modern computers will be able to break this generators via brute force, but if the length and number of the constants were doubled (or even quadrupled) this should be sufficiently secure, though longer to write down.
+[^ss_sec]: Actually modern computers will be able to break this generator via brute force, but if the length and number of the constants were doubled (or even quadrupled) this should be sufficiently secure, though longer to write down.

 ```python
 def subset_sum_gen(seed):